Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 ---------------------------------------------------

-A.I. poses questions on what human beings are supposed to do with themselves if they cannot make a living from subsistence farming due to living in such an advanced civilization, or clerical work because they're not high enough to be chief yet are educated enough to practice ethical judgment and educated technique, having spent years in college, years.
+A.I. poses questions on what human beings are supposed to do with themselves if they cannot make a living from subsistence farming due to living in such an advanced civilization, or clerical work because they're not high enough to be chief but are educated enough to practice ethical judgment and educated technique, having spent years in college, years.

 What is human agency?
 Is it a: